Board and Staff

 Ralph is the Chairman and Chief Scientist of TerraTherm, Inc., an environmental remediation contractor based in Fitchburg.
 A co-founder of the firm, Ralph holds a Ph.D. in Soil Physics from the University of Massachusetts, Amherst, has been an environmental scientist for 40 years, and is an expert in hazardous waste cleanup technology.
 He is the author of over sixty-five technical papers and four books.
 Ralph was formerly Chair of the Groton Board of Health, and has been a long-time member of the Appalachian Mountain Club.
 Ralph previously served on the NRWA Board from 2006-2012.

-Michael has worked in the environmental planning and consulting field for more than 35 years, in management roles for much of that time.
+Mike recently moved with his wife, Jeanne, from Bolton, MA.
+He has worked in the environmental planning and consulting field for more than 36 years, in management roles for much of that time.
 Mike is currently a Senior VP in AECOM's environmental practice.
 He is a Life Member of The Nature Conservancy, and has been active in local planning and conservation efforts throughout his career.
 He has served on local conservation and planning boards in Massachusetts; was a director of the Bolton Conservation Trust for 5 years; and helped to found the Three Valley Conservation Trust in SW Ohio.
 He also served for 3 years as a director of The Virginia Thurston Healing Garden in Harvard, MA.
 Mike's interests include hiking, canoeing, biking, and birding.

 Mary Dacquino, Dunstable, MA